-If you and your employer both agree, your employer might be able to keep you on the payroll even if they are unable to operate or have no work for you to do because of coronavirus.
+If you and your employer both agree, your employer might be able to keep you on the payroll even if they are unable to operate, or have less or no work for you to do, because of coronavirus.
 This is known as being ‘on furlough’.

 Your employer could pay 80% of your regular wages through the Coronavirus Job Retention Scheme, up to a monthly cap of £2,500.
 They might choose to pay you more from their own accounts.